DiegoFavela01/Unsupervised-Learning/README.md

 !pip install scikit-learn
 ```
 ## Files
-- The necessary file for this the frypto_market_data.xlsx found in /Resources
+- The necessary file for this the frypto_market_data.csv found in /Resources